serialport/serialport-rs/README.md

 There are several included examples, which help demonstrate the functionality of this library and can help debug software or hardware errors.

-- _clear_input_buffer_ - Demonstrates querying and clearing the driver input buffer
+- _clear_input_buffer_ - Demonstrates querying and clearing the driver input buffer.
-- _clear_output_buffer_ - Demonstrates querying and clearing the driver output buffer
+- _clear_output_buffer_ - Demonstrates querying and clearing the driver output buffer.
 - _duplex_ - Tests that a port can be successfully cloned.
 - _hardware_check_ - Checks port/driver functionality for a single port or a pair of ports connected to each other.
 - _list_ports_ - Lists available serial ports.
 - _pseudo_terminal_ - Unix only.
 Tests that a pseudo-terminal pair can be created.
 - _receive_data_ - Output data received on a port.
 - _transmit_ - Transmits data regularly on a port with various port configurations.
 Useful for debugging.

 # Dependencies

 Rust versions 1.56.1 and higher are supported.

-For GNU Linux `pkg-config` headers are required:
+For GNU/Linux `pkg-config` headers are required:

 - Ubuntu: `sudo apt install pkg-config`
 - Fedora: `sudo dnf install pkgconf-pkg-config`

 For other distros they may provide `pkg-config` through the `pkgconf` package instead.

-For GNU Linux `libudev` headers are required as well (unless you disable the default `libudev` feature):
+For GNU/Linux `libudev` headers are required as well (unless you disable the default `libudev` feature):

 - Ubuntu: `sudo apt install libudev-dev`
 - Fedora: `sudo dnf install systemd-devel`

 # Platform Support

 Builds and tests for all supported targets are run in CI.
 Failures of either block the inclusion of new code.
 This library should be compatible with additional targets not listed below, but no guarantees are made.
 Additional platforms may be added in the future if there is a need and/or demand.

 - Android
   - `arm-linux-androideabi` (no serial enumeration)